AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 ## Add a source

 You can use the [source commands](command-reference.md#aio-api-meshsourceinstall) to install preconfigured first and third-party sources.
-You can find available sources by running the `aio api-mesh:source:discover` command or visiting the Adobe [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
+You can find available sources by running the `aio api-mesh:source:discover` command or visiting the Adobe [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repository.

 1. Run the following source command.
 The response might ask you to reselect your Workspace and Project.